Gemcrafter/OpenBrushWorkshop/README.md

 # OpenBrushWorkshop

-A personal variant of Open Brush, using Unity 2022.3.62f2 This is a personal side project of mine
+A personal variant of Open Brush, using Unity 2022.3.62f2 This is a side project of mine.
+This is not directly forked from the original repo
+I will probabably redo the entire thing so it is forked and not LFS dependent

+# Installing
+This uses LFS
+So the download button won't work.
+Clone the repo instead if you want to check it out

 ## About
 Several experimental features